-How do you elope in Oklahoma?
-Why would you want to have an elopement in Oklahoma?
+Why might you want to have your elopement in Oklahoma?

-Oklahoma might not be able to boast the scenic mountain backdrop of Colorado or the intense desert landscape of Joshua Tree, but we have some BEAUTIFUL state parks that are within reach, are budget-friendly, and that can easily be your gorgeous wedding day backdrop.
-Oklahoma’s got game–maybe you just haven’t seen it yet.
+Oklahoma might not be able to boast the scenic mountain backdrop of Colorado or the intense desert landscape of Joshua Tree, but we have some BEAUTIFUL and scenic spots that are within a few hours of the metro, are budget-friendly, and that can easily be your gorgeous wedding day backdrop.
+Oklahoma’s got game — maybe you just haven’t seen it yet.

 I think if you have read my blog or my website, you’ll know that I strongly encourage couples to plan their wedding day totally their way, with intention, and thought about what they really love doing together.
 I’ve talked a bit about eloping and about smaller intimate weddings and why you should consider them.
 I also want everyone to know that even if you don’t plan to take off to a bucket-list destination for your elopement or intimate wedding, eloping in Oklahoma offers beautiful, affordable options for your perfect wedding day.

 So without any further ado, I’ll list a few of my favorite options on eloping in Oklahoma below.
 Enjoy!

 Not only is the southeast corner of our state lush and gorgeous, but it also has the advantage of many lodging options in the area.
 If you’ve always imagined an intimate, outdoor wedding with room for your family and friends to stay– you should definitely begin your search in this part of the state.

 One place to check out is the Lago Vista Cabin, which boasts scenic views, 8 bedrooms with their own en-suite, and a dining area that can seat up to 26!

 Imagine being able to hang out around the pool with friends and family, stay a few nights, say your vows on a private, gorgeous deck overlooking the lake, and sit down to a sunset meal together!